Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Abstract

 \section{Abstract}

 3I/ATLAS is the third confirmed interstellar object passing through the Solar System.
-In this work, we conduct narrowband radio technosignature search toward 3I/ATLAS using the Five-hundred-meter Aperture Spherical Telescope (FAST) L-band multibeam receiver from October 2025 to January 2026 on 4 separate dates (i.e. Mars closest, perihelion, Earth closest and flew away from Earth, respectively).
+In this work, we conduct narrowband radio technosignature search toward 3I/ATLAS using the Five-hundred-meter Aperture Spherical Telescope (FAST) L-band multibeam receiver from October 2025 to January 2026 on 4 separate dates (i.e. Mars closest, perihelion, Earth closest and a post-Earth-closest epoch, respectively).
 We carry out frequency-drifting signal searching with signal-to-noise ratio (SNR) over 10 within 1.05-1.45 GHz via \texttt{bliss} pipeline.
-These signal hits are grouping into event by beam, frequency and drift rate matching, the events are then filtered by cluster analysis and drift rate cut-off.
+These signal hits are grouped into event by beam, frequency and drift rate matching, the events are then filtered by cluster analysis and drift rate cut-off.
 We also characterized the events by their significance in SNR, structure tensor as well as principal component analysis (PCA).
 No credible narrowband radio technosignature are detected from 3I/ATLAS after visual inspections.
-The null results place constraints on the presence of transmitters above $2.862\times 10^{-3}$ W. We further introduce a Bayesian inference framework to constraints on the existence probability and characteristic power of hypothetical transmitters using physically motivated priors to bracket plausible transmitter scenarios.
+The null results place constraints on the presence of transmitters above $2.862\times 10^{-3}$ W. We further introduce a Bayesian inference framework to assess the occurrence probability of hypothetical transmitters while accounting for uncertainty in their characteristic transmitter power through physically motivated priors.

 \keywords{\href{http://astrothesaurus.org/uat/2127}{Search for extraterrestrial intelligence (2127)}; \href{http://astrothesaurus.org/uat/1338}{Radio astronomy (1338)};\href{http://astrothesaurus.org/uat/52}{Interstellar objects(52)}; \href{http://astrothesaurus.org/uat/74}{Astrobiology (74)}}